+G4-LA2

-MATERIAL ASPECTS (SEE G4-19) DMA AND INDICATORS INDICATOR DETAIL DISCLOSURE AND/OR LOCATION OF DISCLOSURE Employment G4-LA2 Benefits provided to full-time employees that are not provided to temporary or part-time employees, by significant locations of operation See p.35 See chart below which contains a list of the primary benefits offered to full and part-time employees (employees who work less than 30 hours per week).
+Benefits provided to full-time employees that are not provided to temporary or part-time employees, by significant locations of operation See p.35

+See chart below which contains a list of the primary benefits offered to full and part-time employees (employees who work less than 30 hours per week).
 Denbury has historically had a very low number of part-time employees.
-In the past 5 years part- time employees make up less than 1% of our employee base.
+In the past 5 years part-time employees make up less than 1% of our employee base.
 See G4-10.
 Employees in all of Denbury's regions have access to the benefits provided below.

 Benefits Full-Time Employees Part-Time Employees

 Medical coverage Х

 Dental coverage Х

 Vision coverage Х

 Life insurance Х

 Disability insurance (short- and long- term) Х

 Flexible spending and health savings accounts Х

 Teladoc Х

 Employee Assistance Program Х Х

 Travel Assist Program Х Х

 Educational Assistance Program Х

 Adoption Assistance Program Х

 Wellness Program Х

 Holidays (10) Х

 Vacation and sick time Х Х

 Long Term Incentives Х

-401(k) Х Х
+401(k) X X

-\ Employees who work less than 40 hours but more than 20 hours a week will have their vacation and sick time pro-rated accordingly.
+^{} Employees who work less than 40 hours but more than 20 hours a week will have their vacation and sick time pro-rated accordingly.
 Employees who work less than 20 hours/week are not eligible for vacation or sick time.

 MATERIAL ASPECTS (SEE G4-19) DMA AND INDICATORS INDICATOR DETAIL DISCLOSURE AND/OR LOCATION OF DISCLOSURE Occupational Health and Safety G4-LA5 Percentage of Total Workforce Represented in Formal Joint Management-Worker Health and Safety Committees that help monitor and advise on occupational health and safety programs.
-See p.24 Denbury's Safety Committee has employee representatives from our Drilling, HSE, Operations, Pipeline, Project Management and Drilling and Supply Chain departments.
-100% of our operational employees are represented by the Safety Committee, which is approximately 75% of all Denbury employees.
+Denbury's Safety Committee has employee representatives from our Drilling, HSE, Operations, Pipeline, Project Management and Drilling and Supply Chain departments.
+100% of our operational employees are represented by the Safety Committee, which is approximately 67% of all Denbury employees.
 Occupational Health and Safety G4-LA6 Type of injury and rates of injury, occupational diseases, lost days, and absenteeism, and total number of work-related fatalities, by region and by gender.
 See p.26 See chart below

-Region Injuries (TRIR) 🗈 DART (2) Lost Time Days Diseases Fatalities
+Region Injuries (TRIR) (1) DART (2) Lost Time Days Diseases Fatalities

-Rocky Mountain Region 1.10 0.00 0 0 0
+Rocky Mountain 1.10 0.00 0 0 0

-Gulf Coast Region 0.69 0.42 243 0 0
+Gulf Coast 0.69 0.42 243 0 0

 Headquarters 0.00 0.00 0 0 0

 Denbury Total 0.46 0.17 243 0 0

-Industry Avg. - 0.80
+Industry Avg.
+0.80

 Region Injuries (TRIR) (1) DART (2) Lost Time Days Diseases Fatalities

-Rocky Mountain Region 2.06 0.00 0 0 0
+Rocky Mountain 0.83 0.00 0 0 0

-Gulf Coast Region 1.23 0.95 136 0 0
+Gulf Coast 0.51 0.51 14 0 0

 Headquarters 0.00 0.00 0 0 0

-Denbury Total 0.82 0.41 136 0 0
+Denbury Total 0.32 0.19 14 0 0

 Industry Avg.
-1.30 0.70
+0.70 0.40